puppetlabs/puppet-docs/source/puppet/4.3/reference/type.md

 <h4 id="group-attribute-auth_membership">auth_membership</h4>

-whether the provider is authoritative for group membership.
+Whether the provider is authoritative for group membership.
+This must be set to true to allow setting the group to no members with `members => [],`.

 Valid values are `true`, `false`, `yes`, `no`.